hernantz/blog/content/pages/talks.md

 was the most popular app to do that.
 This talk exposed some common pitfalls and quirks, some of them might still apply to newer Django versions.

+This talk was given at an in-company session at Machinalis offices (2014-04-30).

 ## Cada mock es un moco